-S6.8 Demonstration rider
+S7.8 Demonstration rider

-At World Championships a demonstration rider should ride the test 15 minutes before the start of each class.
+At World Championships a demonstration rider should ride the test 15 minutes before the start of each test.
 This performance is to be discussed by the judges in order to ensure uniform scoring.
 Teams must be notified if there will be no demonstration rider for a specific test.

-S6.9 Team competition
+S7.9 Team competition